zjian107-su/Elixir-Exploration/README.md

 There are currently two projects under the current repository.
 1. cards - simulation of creating a deck, shuffling, dealing cards and so on.
 2. identicon - similar to the GitHub profile page icon generation algorithm.
-For example, `https://github.com/programmer12`
+For example, `https://github.com/programmer12`.
+You can find details in the [README_doc](./identicon/README.md)

 ### Commands
 - under the elixir project folder: `iex -S mix`